mkamran67/mkamran67/README.md

  🔭 I’m currently working with Electron and Typescript and learning about Postgres. ⌨️

- 📫 How to reach me: me@mkamran.us
+ 📫 You can reach me here ↣ me@mkamran.us

  ⚡ For fun I ride my KTM SDR (motorcycle).